gdemarcsek/bsideslux18/README.md

 ...
 ```

-As we can see, instead of opening ld-2.27.so, we are accessing /etc/ld.so.cache - a file that contains library paths compliled by ld.so and it can be used as a cache to find the location of shared objects, like libc - the program gets the location of libc from this file and opens it.
-So do we really need the read and mmap right for the dynamic linker?
-Shouldn't we have a rule instead that allows reading and mapping /etc/ld.so.cache?
-Yep, right, so here is the deal. aa-genprof uses aa-autodep to generate the initial profile before inspecing any logs.
+As we can see, instead of opening `ld-2.27.so`, we are accessing `/etc/ld.so.cache` - a file that contains library paths compliled by `ld.so` and it can be used as a cache to find the location of shared objects, like libc - the program gets the location of libc from this file and opens it.
+So do we really need the read and `mmap/PROT_EXEC` right for the dynamic linker?
+Shouldn't we have a rule instead that allows reading and mapping `/etc/ld.so.cache`?
+Yep, right, so here is the deal. `aa-genprof` uses  `aa-autodep` (on the Python API level) to generate the initial profile before inspecing any logs.
 Now aa-autodep invoked `ldd` to figure out which shared libraries are required by an ELF executable because it wants to help your life by putting the required shared libraries into the profile automatically.
-Now  `ldd` shows the loaded libraries after resolution and even those that are mapped automatically by the kernel - these libraries will not show up in the output of `strace` either.
+Now  `ldd` shows the loaded libraries after resolution and even those that are mapped automatically by the kernel - these libraries will not show up in the output of `strace` either (see: `man vdso`)